-The people who have significantly influenced my worldview are my parents and my husband, my friend Joy, and my two biological brothers (Anirban and Karunesh).
+The people who have significantly influenced my worldview are my parents, my husband, and my friend Joy.
 My father, Ramananda (Ram) Ganguly is possibly the hardest working person I know.
 At age 40, he came with his three children and wife to the United States to start a new life so that his children will have the opportunities of living the American dream.
 His independent thinking is demonstrated by his lecture to us early in childhood that a “Brahmin (highest level of the caste system) is by behavior and not birth”.
 When I asked him what this means, he stated his belief that a person’s actions define his or her character and God-realization and that birth into a caste is irrelevant.
 My father has a layer of deep kindness beneath his sternness, especially about the importance of education.
 I am grateful for his support and encouragement in pursuing my education.

 My mother, Anuradha Ganguly, taught me about faith in God.
 She stood firm in her faith in God throughout the ups and downs of her life.
 Her firm belief was that relationship with God and faith is what sustains a person through birth, life and death.
 She believed everything else is a mirage.